 link fragment: A portion of an IP datagram transmitted within a single 1394 packet.
-The data payload of the 1394 packet contains both a link fragment header and its associated link fragment.
-It is possible to transmit datagrams without fragmentation.
+The data payload of the 1394 packet contains both an link fragmentencapsulation header and its associated link fragment.
+It is possible to transmit datagrams without link fragmentation.